AndrewMagerman/wizard-book-study/homework_planner/homework.md

 - do Second Midterm

-We **review** this work on Review Meeting on Wednesday 30th June, 18.30 CET
+We **review** this work on Review Meeting Week 8 on Wednesday 25th August, 18.30 CET

 ## Week 9 (Mutable data, vectors)